et9719/ourgalleryy/README.md

 ### Links

-- On the home page i have two links that are used to take the user to the two main pages on the site.
+- On the home page I have two links that are used to take the user to the two main pages on the site.

 <img src="images/home-func.png" alt="link function">